Relational correspondences for L-fuzzy rough approximations defined on De Morgan Heyting algebras: Introduction

+Rough sets were introduced by Z.~Pawlak in \cite{Pawlak82} to deal with concepts that cannot be defined precisely in terms of our knowledge.
+In rough set theory, knowledge about objects $U$ is given in terms of an \emph{indistinguishability relation} $E$, which is an equivalence $E$ on $U$ interpreted so that two elements are $E$-related if we cannot distinguish them in terms of the knowledge $E$.
+For each subset, $X$ the \emph{lower approximation} $X_E$ is the set of elements whose $E$-equivalence class is included in $X$.
+The set $X_E$ is interpreted as the set of elements that certainly belong to $X$ in view of the knowledge $E$.
+The \emph{upper approximation} $X^E$ consists of elements whose $E$-class intersects with $X$.
+The set $X^E$ can be seen as the set of elements which possibly belong to $X$.
+This means that every vague concept can be approximated from below and above by two sets that are definable by the knowledge $E$.

-In the literature, numerous studies can be found in which equivalences are replaced by different types of so-called \emph{information relations} reflecting, for instance, similarity or preference between the elements of $U$; see \cite{Orlowska1998}, for example.
-Let $U$ be a set and let $R$ be a binary relation on $U$.
-For any $x \in U$, we denote $R(x) = \{ y \mid x \, R \, y\}$.
-For all $X \subseteq U$, the \emph{lower} and \emph{upper approximations} of $X$ are defined by
+In the literature, numerous studies can be found in which equivalences are replaced by an arbitrary binary relation reflecting, for instance, similarity or preference between the elements; see \cite{Orlowska1998, Yao96}, for example.
+Also in such a generalized setting, the lower approximation $X_R$ consists of elements which necessarily are in $X$ and $X^R$ is the set of elements which possibly are in $X$, in the view on knowledge $R$.

-respectively.
-The set $X_R$ may be interpreted as the set of elements that are \textit{certainly} in $X$, because all elements to which $x$ is $R$-related are in $X$.
-Analogously, $X^R$ can be considered as the set of all elements that are \textit{possibly} in $X$, since in $X$ there is at least one element to which $x$ is $R$-related.
+Fuzzy sets introduced by L.~Zadeh \cite{Zadeh65} are generalizations of traditional sets such that the set-memberships are expressed by a real number of the interval $[0,1]$.
+Similarly, Zadeh defined fuzzy relations as generalizations of traditional binary relations.
+Soon after Zadeh's paper, J.~A.~Goguen \cite{Goguen1967} defined so-called $L$-fuzzy sets and $L$-fuzzy relations, in which the $[0,1]$-interval is replaced by a complete lattice $L$ having $0$ as the smallest and $1$ as the greatest elements.
+Since then, all kinds of structures, such as Heyting algebras or residuated lattices, have been presented as a basis for fuzzy sets \cite{Pavelka1979}.

+The first approach to integrate rough set theory and fuzzy set theory is the paper by D.~Dubois and H.~Prade \cite{DuboisPrade1990}, where they introduced fuzzy rough sets.
+A comprehensive evaluation of the most relevant fuzzy rough set models proposed in the literature can be found in \cite{Deer2015}.

+Correspondences are understood as conditions that connect the properties of relations to the properties of approximation operations.
+For instance, if $R$ is an arbitrary binary relation on $U$, then $R$ is symmetric if and only if $(X_R)^R \subseteq X \subseteq (X^R)_R$ holds for all subsets $X$ of $U$.
+Correspondences for binary relations are well-studied in the literature.
+For instance, reflexive, symmetric, and transitive relations are characterized in \cite{Jarvinen2005}.
+In \cite{Yao96}, the authors considered serial, reflexive, symmetric, transitive and Euclidean relations.
+Correspondences for serial, reflexive, mediate, transitive and alliance relations are give in \cite{Zhu2007}.
+However, there seems to be a problem in the characterization of alliance relations, and we consider this issue in Example~\ref{exa:alliance}.